 Why do organizations struggle with regression testing?

 The majority of testing organizations build regression test beds by accumulating test cases from several releases.
 Execution of these test beds is based on the availability of time, test environment and data.
-While the testers executing these regression
+While the testers executing these regression test sets acquire skills by practice, they do not undergo any regression testing specific skill development or training to help them adopt advanced methods of testing.
+This results in the following gaps:

 - Lack of well-defined strategy for the creation, maintenance and execution of regression test suites